INSCAPE

 Step 2: The balance of your workshop fees must be paid six weeks before your workshop begins to ensure your place is held.

-DAVID MAGINLEY, M.Div. is a chaplain with the cancer and palliative care program at the Queen Elizabeth II hospital in Halifax, Nova Scotia and author of BEYOND SURVIVING: Cancer and Your Spiritual Journey.
-He is also a four-time cancer survivor.
+DAVID MAGINLEY, M.Div, CSCP is a psychospiritual counsellor in private practice after 25 years with the cancer, palliative and intensive units at the Queen Elizabeth II hospital in Halifax, Nova Scotia.
+He is the author of Beyond Surviving: Cancer and Your Spiritual Journey and Early Exits: Spirituality, Mortality and Meaning in an Age of Medical Assistance in Dying.
+He is also a four-time cancer survivor and near-death experiencer.
 This led him to explore meditation, illness and transformation, and the nature of consciousness.
-David has lectured throughout Canada, conducting workshops with health-care staff and the public on spirituality, cancer, grief, and aspects of emergent and integrative spirituality.
-He is a Lutheran minister and member of the International Association for Near Death Studies, contributing to research on patient experiences at end-of-life.
+David has lectured throughout Canada, conducting workshops with healthcare staff and the public on spirituality, cancer, grief, and aspects of emergent and integrative spirituality.
+He is a Lutheran minister and board member of the International Association for Near-Death Studies, contributing to research on patient experiences at the end of life.
 David holds a B.A. in philosophy and an M.Div. from the University of Saskatchewan.
-He is also passionate about photography and brings a wealth of life experience to his unique perspective.
+He is passionate about photography and brings a wealth of life experience to his unique perspective.

-MARGARET WOODSON NEA of Virginia, is a photographer, teacher, and speaker whose photography has taken her to over 20 developing nations around the world.
+MARGARET WOODSON NEA of Virginia is a photographer, teacher, and speaker whose photography has taken her to over 20 developing nations around the world.
 Her images of women, children, and the natural world have been exhibited nationally and internationally.
 Moved particularly by the eyes of children, she has authored two photographic books, CHILDREN: Gifts of the Spirit and CHILDREN: Eyes of the Soul.
 The focus of her Master’s Degree was “Art and the Spiritual.”
-A Haden Institute of Spiritual Direction graduate, she believes in Carl Jung’s philosophy that “dreams and photographs are messengers of the unconscious.”
+A graduate of the Haden Institute of Spiritual Direction, she believes in Carl Jung’s philosophy that “dreams and photographs are messengers of the unconscious.”
 With her clients, she works with dreams and photographic images as portals to the sacred.
-For the past 25 years, she has been a member of a weekly dream group.
-Knowing dreams to be a rich source of wisdom, they continue to attend dream conferences with teachers, including Jeremy Taylor, Alan Jones, Jerry Wright, and Marion Woodman.
+For the past 25 years, she has been a member of a dream group that meets weekly.
+Knowing dreams to be a rich source of wisdom, they continue to attend dream conferences with teachers including Jeremy Taylor, Alan Jones, Jerry Wright, and Marion Woodman.
 Also, she has been on numerous pilgrimages.
 In Peru and India, she discovered the richness of ancient holy traditions.
-Through the thin places of Iona and Ireland, she found that, in the beliefs of Celtic spirituality, there is sacredness in all of creation.
+Through the thin places of Iona and Ireland, she found that, in the beliefs of Celtic spirituality, there is a sacredness in all of creation.

 This workshop will be hosted by the St. Martins Country Inn in the village of St. Martins on the Bay of Fundy coast, east of Saint John and the Saint John airport and right at the beginning of the Fundy Trail.

-The six-day/seven-night course fee includes meals and accommodation (Canadian funds). $2795 per person + HST (15%).
+The fee for the six-day/seven-night course includes meals and accommodation (Canadian funds). $3195 per person + HST (15%).
 If your dietary restrictions require the purchase of specialty items, an additional fee may be charged.

-Guests: Partners or friends of participants do not pay the workshop fee and should not expect to attend regular presentations.
-The fee for meals and accommodations for the week for partners or friends will be $700. + HST (15%).
+Guests: Partners or friends of participants do not pay the workshop fee, and should not expect to attend regular presentations.
+The fee for meals and accommodations for the week for partners or friends will be $750. + HST (15%).

-Step 1: Send your completed application form by e-mail, phone or fax.
-We require a $400 deposit (Canadian funds) payable by VISA or Mastercard at this time but we will not debit your credit card until the first week of January 2019.
-Workshop fees can also be paid by e-mail money transfer.
-Please indicate on your application form if you will be paying by e-mail money transfer the first week of January.
+Step 1: Send your completed, signed application form by e-mail indicating your first and second choice of workshop weeks.
+We require a $400 deposit (Canadian funds) payable the first week of January.
+Our preferred method is etransfer but we do accept VISA or MasterCard if that is your preferred method.
+Please indicate on your application form if you will be paying by e-mail money transfer or credit card the first week of January.

 Shamper’s Cove Limited